Success is at Your Fingertips

-Members of the Workforce Development Committee include Shelly O’Neal-Kegler (Fitch HS Teacher), Amanda Ljubicic (Co-Owner of Ace Overhead Doors and former Director of Career Services at Mitchell College), Margot Crowley (Stonington HS Guidance), Ian Cooke (Planted), and Bruce Flax (Greater Mystic Chamber).
+Members of the Workforce Development Committee include Scott Post (Fitch HS Teacher), Amanda Ljubicic (Co-Owner of Ace Overhead Doors and former Director of Career Services at Mitchell College), Margot Crowley (Stonington HS Guidance), Ian Cooke (Planted), Stacey Noreika, Fitch HS - Special Education) and Bruce Flax (Greater Mystic Chamber).

 Mary Anne Butler, Assistant Superintendent, Stonington Public Schools said “The district leadership is extremely supportive of this innovative and collaborative program in support of our incoming sophomores.”
 Adam Diskin, Dean of Students at Fitch High School added “We are extremely grateful for this leadership opportunity for our students and look to continue this partnership with our community.”

-The program is in development.
+The program continues to be developed.
 For more information or to get involved, please contact Bruce Flax at email@example.com.